Cell Signaling and Transduction

 Conclusion

 Cell signaling is an essential process for the proper functioning of multicellular organisms.
 The study of cell signaling and signal transduction pathways is a complex and interdisciplinary field of research.
-However, the advances in this field have the potential to lead to new therapies for a wide range of disease.
+However, the advances in this field have the potential to lead to new therapies for a wide range of diseases.